 3. Download Sundial EV and sign in.

-Grab it from the App Store, or start free on the web at sundialev.com.
+Grab it from the App Store or Google Play, or start free on the web at sundialev.com.

-4. Connect your Tesla and your solar system.
+4. Connect your solar system and your car — or charger.

 Start your switch — free on web